tehongis/minDNS/README.txt

 ./dns_server
 ```

-Create a `blocklist.txt` in the same directory:
+Create a `minDNS.block` in the same directory: (current minDNS.block has been stolen from pihole blocklist)
 ------------------
 # Example comment
 blocked.com